Absolute vs Relative Links

 });

-What is a relative link in HTML?
+What is a relative link?

 document.addEventListener('click', function(e) {